raakish/PolluTrack/README.md

   - The platform empowers residents to easily report pollution issues, helping raise awareness about local environmental problems that might otherwise go unnoticed.
 - Improved response and cleanup efforts
   - Volunteers and environmental groups get real-time access to reports, photos, and coordinates — making it easier to prioritize and carry out cleanup or investigative actions.
-- Data for Long-Term Environmental Planning
+- Provides data for long term environmental planning
   - Stored reports provide valuable long-term data for:
    - Tracking pollution trends
    - Identifying repeat offenders or hotspots
    - Supporting environmental policy decisions

+---

 ## 📌 Future Improvements
-- Add spam filtering or rate limiting
+- Incorportate spam-filtering features to block automated or false reports.
 - Integrate AI-based description analysis
-- Support image deletion or editing
-- Add sorting (e.g. newest, most upvoted, most commented)
+- Add sorting (e.g. newest, most upvoted, most commented), and advanced search filters
 - Turn into an app, for easier access on mobile phones

+> **Note:** The API key in the examples is a placeholder.
+You must replace it with your own key.
+Copying the placeholder will not work.